t-maka/Sudden-Network-Slowdowns/README.md

-# Sudden-Network-Slowdowns
+# 🕵️**Sudden-Network-Slowdowns**

+## Scenario:
-Scenario: The server team has noticed a significant network performance degradation on some of their older devices attached to the network in the 10.0.0.0/16 network.
+The server team has noticed a significant network performance degradation on some of their older devices attached to the network in the 10.0.0.0/16 network.
 After ruling out external DDoS attacks, the security team suspects something might be going on internally.

----

-# 🕵️ Incident Investigation: Port Scanning Activity detected

 ## 🧭 Timeline Summary and Findings